janetlndavis/github-workflow-activity/activity.md

 Celebrate again.

 ## First synchronization

-- Contributor-1's repositories are out of synch.
-Help contributor-1 follow _Keep your repositories up-to-date (18-23)_ to update his/her repositories.
+- Contributor-1's clone is out of synch.
+Help contributor-1 pull changes from the remote master into their local master branch.

 Celebrate.
 But keep it small.
 Don't worry, there will be bigger celebrations later.